bernedom/bernedom.github.io/presentations/10-tricks-for-cmake/10-cmake-tricks.md

 book plug 1 slide

-* Presets - possible a bigger one by itself
+* Presets - possible a bigger one by itself - OK
   * CMakePresets.json and CMAkeUserPrestes.json
   * Presets and cross compiling using toolchains
   * inheriting
-* Cmake in script mode for platform independent commands
+* Cmake in script mode for platform independent commands -OK
 * Test orchestration
   * test grouping/test parallization
   * test timeouts